little-statistician/random-graphs-thesis/README.md

 ## Main Features

-**Random graph generation** with binomial edge distribution (Erdős-Rényi model).
+- **Random graph generation** with binomial edge distribution (Erdős-Rényi model).
-**Control of maximum node degree**, allowing a proportion of nodes to act as hubs exempt from the degree constraint.
+- **Control of maximum node degree**, allowing a proportion of nodes to act as hubs exempt from the degree constraint.
-**Degree reduction** to enforce degree constraints, using a randomized approach.
+- **Degree reduction** to enforce degree constraints, using a randomized approach.
-**Visualization**:
-  - Circular layout of nodes.
-  - Compact bipartite graph layout.
-  - Coloring connected components (clusters).
-  - Histogram of degree distribution.
+- **Visualization**: Circular layout of nodes, compact bipartite graph layout, coloring connected components (clusters), histogram of degree distribution.

-**Structural property analysis** of generated graphs: connectivity, bipartiteness, acyclicity **Statistical study** of graph properties by varying parameters (n, p).
+- **Structural property analysis** of generated graphs: connectivity, bipartiteness, acyclicity
+- **Statistical study** of graph properties by varying parameters (n, p).
-**Saving and loading** graphs to/from files in edge list format.
+- **Saving and loading** graphs to/from files in edge list format.

 ## Project Structure